How DNA Testing Has Improved Criminal Justice System

 DNA Testing In Forensics

 Ever since the concept of DNA profiling was introduced, ways of using the technique to identify criminals were sought after.
 Initially, scientists would need a DNA-rich sample to isolate and identify the criminal’s DNA from the victim’s DNA.
-However, as technology has advanced today, as little as a drop of semen or saliva or a smear of blood is enough to perform DNA testing.

 Today, the police team collects all the potential evidence from the crime scene and hands it over to the forensics team.
 The sample put on a cotton swab is enough for the forensic scientists to isolate the DNA and run it through an extensive database to identify the criminal.